NOAA GOES-R AWG banner

 Background

-Product Description
+Description

 Cloud detection is the process of separating cloudy from clear pixels.
-It always involves assumptions of the radiometric characteristics of the clear and/or cloudy state and looking for departures from them.
+It always involves assumptions of the radiometric characteristics of the clear and/or cloudy state and looks for departures from them.
 In the ACM, spectral, spatial and temporal tests are used to look for clouds by identifying pixels that do not exhibit the expected behavior of the clear-sky state.
-Each test described is applied to each pixel, resulting in a cloud/no cloud score, which is then used to decide whether a pixel is cloudy or clear.
+Each test described is applied to each pixel, resulting in a cloud/no cloud score which is then used to decide whether a pixel is cloudy or clear.

 Improvements and Benefits